What are Labour's plans for the private rented sector?

 It would achieve this through a new mortgage guarantee scheme, for first-time buyers, and planning reforms to help communities get "shovels in the ground".

-However, this may come at a price for landlords as Starmer says that there will be "no more buy-to-let landlords or second homeowners getting in first."
+This may come at a price for landlords as Starmer says that there will be "no more buy-to-let landlords or second homeowners getting in first."

 Support for rent control or a rent freeze